 [Photo above by John Smith on Flickr.
 Used under Creative Commons.]

-There are several free online editing tools, we recommend Pixlr as it's fairly easy to use.
+There are several free online editing tools, we recommend Pixlr as it is fairly easy to use.

 Excerpts give you a bit more space on the homepage to explain what the post is about.
 They appear below the image and are automatically created from the opening paragraph of the post, usually ending in an ellipses...

 You have to turn on the excerpt feature in WordPress before you can use, but once on the box will appear on every post, towards the bottom of the page.

 Excerpts must be no longer than 2 sentences, and ideally you should be able to use them as a basis for a tweet - 140 characters.
-Again, no puns, poems gags - be as clear and concise as possible.
+Again, no puns, poems or gags – be as clear and concise as possible.

 Posts should be less than 600 words and written in plain English.

-Write like you speak.
+Write how you speak.
 And always write as an individual – not as an organisation, or a team.